meilisearch/documentation/create/how_to/aws.md

 ### 2. Set API key and SSL (HTTPS)

-Meilisearch is currently running in a *development environment*.
+MeiliSearch is currently running in a *development environment*.
 You haven't set up an **API key**, meaning that anyone can read/write from your MeiliSearch, and you aren't using HTTPS yet, which makes this configuration unsafe for production.

-To start the configuration process, connect via SSH to your new MeiliSearch Instance and follow the instructions that appear.
+To start the configuration process, connect via SSH to your new MeiliSearch instance and follow the instructions that appear.

 ### 2.1.
 Secure your key pair